adamsteer/f4g-oceania-pdal/workshop/1-querying-data.md

 |Green | Green channel in RGB colour |
 |Blue | Blue channel in RGB colour |

-The list of standard PDAL dimensions is here: https://pdal.io/dimensions.html
+The list of standard PDAL dimensions is here: https://pdal.io/dimensions.html - again, many of these are derived from ASPRS LAS formats.
+Primarily because it's a data exchange format we can't ignore!

 ## Moar metadata!

+Let's look at some different metadata queries.
+What can you see from:

 `pdal info sample-data/lasfile.laz --stats`
 `pdal info sample-data/lasfile.laz --metadata`
 `pdal info sample-data/lasfile.laz --summary`
 `pdal info sample-data/lasfile.laz --boundary`

+## Simple transformations

+PDAL can do straightforward data translation as a one liner.
+We'll inspect some use cases jere.
+The basic operation is

+`pdal translate inffle outfile --operation(s)`